BenjaminChun/rabbitmq-event-bus-tutorial/README.md

 - connects to event bus - creates one if not present
 - publishes message

+## T0DO
+- IAM, RBAC - ensure data/msg is only read by authorised authenticated ppl
+- data encryption at rest, in transit, in memory

 ## Ideation
 Basic functionality achieved already in this forked repository.
 I want to improve on it by implementing more UI for customizability